Rhapsodizer/AcousticDataViewer/README.md

 ## License
 >

-This project is licensed under the terms of the [...] license.
+This project is licensed under the terms of the MIT license.